Hundreds of plant species thrive, sharing the pristine heath ecosystem in the Hartz Mountains National Park

 Decades of silent decline have slipped by

 Today, much of corporate governance revolves around individualism, qualifications, connections, influence, power and ego.
 Further, mature institutions, faced with error or public criticism, ignited by media, can assume a defensive culture of their own.
-This despite the personal values and mutual ideals of staff and management.
+This despite the personal values and mutual ideals of staff and management and even institutional founders.

 Other enlightened organisations are emerging, focusing on shared projects in which serious corporate policy and profit are directed toward community good.
 With this comes an increase in social licence, branding and market share in an enterprise context.